(Ivo Welch) Corporate Finance: An Introduction

 - I am in another country.
 Can I still buy the book?

 - Yes, you can buy it pretty much everywhere, except perhaps if you are in Canada.
-There are Canadian laws against foreign book sales.
+There are some strange Canadian laws against foreign book sales.

 - Why is this book so cheap (or free) when its peers cost $300/book?